hiro2233/nuttx/nuttx/tools/README.txt

   This is a C file that can be used build a utility for converting the NuttX configuration in the Kconfig files to an HTML document.
-This auto-generated documentation will, eventually, replace the manually updated configuratin documentation that is fallling woefully behind.
+This auto-generated documentation will, eventually, replace the manually updated configuration documentation that is fallling woefully behind.

   $ tools/kconfig2html.exe -h
   USAGE: tools/kconfig2html [-d] [-a <apps directory>] {-o <out file>] [<Kconfig root>]